fleschutz/SI-math/README.md

 Type-safe Math in C++
 =====================

-This repo provides type-safe computations on arbitrary units and easy conversion to and from them.
+This repo helps to apply mathematics correct, with precise results and as easy as possible.
+It provides type-safe computations on arbitrary units and easy conversion to and from them.

 Features
 --------